 Funeral Insurance For Diabetics

 Funeral insurance is a type of permanent life insurance with no medical exam.
-This coverage was built specifically for seniors and is also referred to as final expense or burial insurance.
+This coverage was built specifically for seniors and is also referred to as final expense and burial insurance.

 Funeral insurance coverage might be best for you if you: